-I am a College Reading & Learning Association certified tutor with over 2,700 hours tutoring all levels of math from 6 through college.
+I am a middle/high school math teacher and College Reading & Learning Association certified tutor with over 2,700 hours tutoring all levels of math from 6 through college.
 I am intimately familiar with many standardized tests and strategies to conquer them.
 I'm also certified to teach ESL.
 Above all else, I make learning fun!
 It's my goal that you leave feeling good about your subject.
-About Me: I am a certified CRLA (College Reading and Learning Association) tutor who has been tutoring since September of 2011.
-I started ... [more]
+About Me: I am a certified CRLA (College Reading and Learning Association) tutor who has been tutoring ... [more]

 Algebra I is the fundamental basis for all higher math.
 If you don't have a strong foundation in Algebra I, you are likely to struggle as you progress through math courses.
 I am very skilled at working with students until they have a strong foundation in Algebra I skills.
 This is a subject I have spent copious amounts of time working with students on.